RyanHayesCS/Android-Chess-Puzzle-Lock-Screen/README.md

 # Android-Chess-Puzzle-Lock-Screen

+***This version of the application is currently not working due to the java servlet which the application relies on being down indefiitely.
+Providing the application with a file of syntactically correct puzzles should get around this issue.***

   The Chess Puzzle Lock Screen is an Android application which is meant to be used as a replacement for the standard lock screen.
 Rather than asking the user for a passcode, it requires them to solve a chess puzzle in order to unlock their phone.
 This project was created in Android Studio.

   Upon downloading the application, the user is brought to the settings screen where they are asked to set a default passcode.
 They also have the option to receive notifications through the lock screen.